Intuitionistic type theory: Extensional versus intensional

 A fundamental distinction is extensional vs intensional type theory.
 In extensional type theory, definitional (i.e., computational) equality is not distinguished from propositional equality, which requires proof.
 As a consequence type checking becomes undecidable in extensional type theory because programs in the theory might not terminate.
 For example, such a theory allows one to give a type to the Y-combinator; a detailed example of this can be found in Nordstöm and Petersson Programming in Martin-Löf's Type Theory.
-However, this does not prevent extensional type theory from being a basis for a practical tool; for example, NuPRL is based on extensional type theory.
+However, this does not prevent extensional type theory from being a basis for a practical tool; for example, Nuprl is based on extensional type theory.

-In contrast in intensional type theory type checking is decidable, but the representation of standard mathematical concepts is somewhat more cumbersome, since intensional reasoning requires using setoids or similar constructions.
-There are many common mathematical objects which are hard to work with or cannot be represented without this, for example, integer numbers, rational numbers, and real numbers.
+In contrast, in intensional type theory type checking is decidable, but the representation of standard mathematical concepts is somewhat more cumbersome, since intensional reasoning requires using setoids or similar constructions.
+There are many common mathematical objects that are hard to work with or cannot be represented without this, for example, integer numbers, rational numbers, and real numbers.
 Integers and rational numbers can be represented without setoids, but this representation is difficult to work with.
 Cauchy real numbers cannot be represented without this.

 Homotopy type theory works on resolving this problem.
-It allows one to define higher inductive types, which not only define first order constructors (values or points), but higher order constructors, i.e. equalities between elements (paths), equalities between equalities (homotopies), ad infinitum.
+It allows one to define higher inductive types, which not only define first-order constructors (values or points), but higher-order constructors, i.e. equalities between elements (paths), equalities between equalities (homotopies), ad infinitum.